Vincenzo Maranghi

-Vincenzo Maranghi (August 3, 1937 — July 17, 2007) was an Italian magnate, investment banker, and the CEO of Mediobanca.
+Vincenzo Maranghi (August 3, 1937 — July 17, 2007) was an Italian magnate, investment banker, and the CEO of Mediobanca from 2000 to 2003.

 Early life

-Maranghi graduated from a high school run by the Piarist Fathers in Florence, later enrolling in the Faculty of Law at his local university.
-Maranghi moved to Milan, where he studied at the Catholic University of The Sacred Heart and continued to read Law while working part-time as a journalist at the Il Sole newspaper.
+Maranghi completed his secondary education at a high school in Florence operated by the Piarists.
+He later enrolled in the Faculty of Law at his local university before relocating to Milan.
+There, he continued his legal studies at the Università Cattolica del Sacro Cuore while working part-time as a journalist for the newspaper Il Sole.

-When Maranghi graduated from Law school, he founded "Quattrosoldi," an economics magazine aimed at providing advice to working-class Italians, he started the publication alongside Italian media executive and print-media magnate Gianni Mazzocchi.
-Early in his career as a journalist, Vincenzo Maranghi married Anna Castellini Baldissera, a member of the influential Castellini Baldissera family, who had made their wealth in banking and textiles.
-After his brief time as a journalist, Maranghi was placed in charge of restructuring and managing the "Centre for Economic Studies of Alta Italia."
-Around this time Maranghi also worked in the offices of Remo Malinverni, the General Director of the ORGA business consultancy institute, a pre-eminent Italian think-tank.
+Maranghi married Anna Castellini Baldissera, a member of the prominent Castellini Baldissera family, whose wealth had been built through banking and textile enterprises.

 Career

+After graduating from law school, Maranghi founded Quattrosoldi, an economics magazine designed to offer practical financial guidance to working-class Italians.
+He launched the publication in collaboration with Italian print-media magnate Gianni Mazzocchi.
+He eventually resigned from Il Sole.
+After his stint in journalism, he was entrusted with overseeing the restructuring and management of the Centre for Economic Studies of Alta Italia.
+During this time, he worked in the offices of Remo Malinverni, the General Director of one of Italy’s leading think tanks.

-Maranghi's career in finance began when he was offered a job at Mediobanca, where he worked for Enrico Cuccia.
-Cuccia was considered to be one of the most influential financiers in the world at the time.
-Enrico Cuccia obtained his power & influence through his dealings with Fiat and several of Italy's largest businesses.
+Maranghi's career in finance began when he was offered a job at Mediobanca, working under Enrico Cuccia.
 During his time at Mediobanca Maranghi quickly ascended to the role of Cuccia's most important confidant.
-Early on he was promoted to central co-director of the bank, eventually becoming the central director for all of Mediobanca's operations two years later, a role which meant he effectively had managerial oversight over the entire firm.

-In 1982, after Enrico Cuccia's resignation, Maranghi was appointed Director of the Board.
+Early on he was promoted to central co-director of the bank, eventually becoming the central director for all of Mediobanca's operations two years later.
+In 1982, after Cuccia's resignation, Maranghi was appointed Director of the Board.

-Maranghi took over Silvio Salteri's role as general manager and managing director, ensuring his place as the heir or "Dauphin" of Mediobanca, as he was often referred to.
-During his years of directing the bank, he began several initiatives to secure its independence and ensure its upward mobility.
-Maranghi is largely accredited with being responsible for much of the growth and development that Mediobanca's business consultancy arm, capital markets, and investment portfolios experienced in recent years; his development of financial strategies and infrastructure within the company provided significant revenues.
+Maranghi took over Silvio Salteri's role as general manager and managing director, ensuring his place as the heir of Mediobanca.
+Maranghi is accredited for the growth and development of Mediobanca's business consultancy arm, capital markets, and investment portfolios.